Italian Open Betting Tips & Predictions

 A Par 71 with a 7,156 yardage, the Golf Club Milano was designed by James Peter Gannon and opened its doors for the first time in 1928.
 Many of the original features are still in place, including tight, tree-lined fairways and small Bentgrass greens that ran pretty slowly in 2015.

 But even with the cramped conditions, scoring was a free-for-all and that is because of the lack of any real penalty when veering off course.
-The rough was low if nearly non-existent, and accuracy off the tee was all but irrelevant: as proven by Karlberg’s ranking of 63rd for this stat.
+The rough was low if not non-existent, and do accuracy off the tee was all but irrelevant: as proven by Karlberg’s ranking of 63rd for this stat.

 The Swede wasn’t particularly long either as he ranked 45th for Driving Distance, so instead we’re looking for GIR merchants who can scramble well; Karlberg ranked ninth for GIR (Kaymer was first) and made all of his sand saves.